February 22, 2023

 Another aspect of the standardized framework — and pipeline — is giving developers the ability to deploy and test when they need to.
 This is an opportunity for leaders to relinquish control of manual processes.

-If you’re working with Puppet Enterprise currently and want to dive into how a solution like CD4PE could help with your strategic framework, don’t miss our additional resources and reading on the topic:
+If want to dive into how a solution like Puppet Enterprise could help with your strategic framework, don’t miss our additional resources and reading on the topic: